Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Main Results

-Combining Section~\ref{sec:preliminary_ddpg} and Section~\ref{sec:mono}, we now present the design of Stable-DDPG, which incorporates the monotone constraint with DDPG for optimal voltage control with stability guarantee.
+Combining the structural constraints for stabilizing controllers in Theorem \ref{thm:voltage_stab} and the DDPG algorithm for solving voltage control in Section \ref{sec:ddpg_voltagectrl}, we now present the design of Stable-DDPG algorithm.
 The proposed stability-constrained policy learning algorithm is summarized in Algorithm~\ref{alg:stable_ddpg}.

-There are several existing designs for the monotone policy network in literature, e.g. \cite{wehenkel2019unconstrained,liu2020certified,cui2020reinforcement}.
-In this paper, we follow the monotonic neural network design in~\cite[Lemma 3]{cui2020reinforcement}, which uses a single hidden layer neural network with $d$ hidden units and ReLU activation.
-The monotonically increasing single-in-single-out monotone network is defined as below. \begin{corollary}(Stacked ReLU Monotone Network~\cite[Lemma 3]{cui2020reinforcement}) The stacked ReLU function constructed by Eq~\eqref{eq:relu_pos} is monotonic increasing for $x > 0$ and zero when $x \leq 0$. \begin{small}
+As we notice in Algorithm~\ref{alg:stable_ddpg}, the general algorithm flow of Stable-DDPG is the same as DDPG, and the only difference is in the policy network parameterization.
+Since Theorem \ref{thm:voltage_stab} restricts the class of stabilizing decentralized controllers to be \emph{strictly monotonically decreasing}.
+Thus, we need to incorporate this structural condition into the policy design.
+Essentially, any monotone functions can be used for parameterizing the policy function, e.g., a linear policy $u_i = -k_i v_i, \forall v_i < \underline{v}_i$ or $v_i > \overline{v}_i$ with $k_i$ is positive; and $u_i = 0$ for $\underline{v}_i \leq v_i \leq \overline{v}_i$.
+To leverage the superior expressiveness of neural networks, we represent $u_i = -g_{\theta_i}(v_i)$ as a monotone neural network.
+There are several existing designs for the monotone neural networks in literature, e.g. \cite{wehenkel2019unconstrained,cui2023structured,cui2020reinforcement}.
+In this paper, we follow the monotonic neural network design in~\cite[Lemma 3]{cui2020reinforcement}, \revise{which guarantees universal approximation of all single-input-single-output monotonic increasing functions \cite[Theorem 2]{cui2020reinforcement}.
+This design uses a single hidden layer neural network with $d$ hidden units and ReLU activation, which is defined below.} \begin{corollary}(Stacked ReLU Monotone Network~\cite[Lemma 3]{cui2020reinforcement}) The stacked ReLU function constructed by Eq~\eqref{eq:relu_pos} is monotonic increasing for $x > 0$ and zero when $x \leq 0$. \begin{small}

 \end{small} The stacked ReLU function constructed by Eq~\eqref{eq:relu_neg} is monotonic increasing for $x < 0$ and zero when $x \geq 0$. \begin{small}

 \end{small} \end{corollary}